Nicolas Barat: Life

-He died in 1706 at Paris.
+Barat died in 1706 at Paris.

 Works

-Most of his published work was done in collaboration with other scholars.
+Most of Barat's published work was done in collaboration with other scholars.
 With Charles Bordes he edited the posthumous work of Louis Thomassin, Glossarium universale hebraicum (Paris, 1697), and aided Jean-Baptiste Duhamel in the publication of his Bible (Paris, 1706).
 At the time of his death he was engaged on a French translation of Schabtai's Rabbinical Library.
 His critical opinions, and much information that he had acquired, were published posthumously under the title, Nouvelle bibliothèque choisie (Amsterdam, 1714, 2 vols.)